 No insider, employee or consultant of Alaris may, directly or indirectly: (a) sell a security of Alaris if the person does not own or has not fully paid for the security to be sold; (b) buy or sell a call or put in respect of a security (c) engage in short sales of securities; or (d) purchase financial instruments (including, for greater certainty, prepaid variable forward contracts, equity swaps, collars, or units of exchange funds) that are designed to hedge or offset a decrease in market value of equity securities of Alaris granted as compensation or held, directly or indirectly, by such person.
-However, insiders, employees or consultants may sell a Common Share that they do not own if they own another security convertible into Common Shares or an option or right to acquire Common Shares sold and, within 10 days after the sale, they: (i) exercises the conversion privilege, option or right and delivers the Common Share so associated to the purchaser; or (ii) transfers the convertible security, option or right, if transferable to the purchaser.
+However, insiders, employees or consultants may sell a Common Share that they do not own if they own another security convertible into Common Shares or an option or right to acquire Common Share so associated to the purchaser; or (ii) transfers the convertible security, option or right, if transferable to the purchaser.
 We believe that such arrangements reduce the risk of equity ownership by directors, officers, employees and consultants and thereby negate the alignment of interests of such persons with those of Shareholders.
-These restrictions are designed to ensure the continued alignment of the interests of our directors, officers, employees and consultants with shareholders.
+These restrictions are designed to ensure the continued alignment of the interests of our directors, officers, employees.